jsecurity101/Marvel-Lab/docs/index.rst

 Tools:
 ------
 Tools for red-teaming, blue-teaming, and debugging are installed.
-To see the full list, visit the :doc:`Tools <subpages/tools>`page.
+To see the full list, visit the - :doc:`Tools <subpages/tools>` page.
 If there is any other tools you'd like to see, let us know!

 To Do:
 ------------------------------